Kequc/kequapp.github.io/content/6-additional-information/2-get-body.md

 ### required

 The provided list of fields are not `null` or `undefined`.
 It's a quick way to throw a `422 Unprocessable Entity` error.
-These fields might still be empty, but at least something was sent and we know we can operate on them.
+These fields might still be empty, but at least something was sent and you know you can operate on them.
 When a `required` field is also an `arrays` field the array is sure to have at least one value.

 ### numbers